bhargavvarmasagi/GDP-Team04/README.md

 Reviewed the remaining information in Non functional requirements(iteration 1) for changes:- (10/9/2024) <br>
 I reviewed the non-functional requirements document(Iteration 1), focusing on scalability, usability, stability, and compliance.
 After identifying areas for improvement, I made changes to enhance performance, user experience, and system stability.
 Additionally, I worked on ER diagrams for the data management plan document.

+Non-Functional Requirements (Iteration 2) Information Gathering:-10/09/2024<br>
+we are in the process of systematically collecting data and feedback to refine our non-functional requirements.
+This phase involves gathering insights on system performance, security needs, and uptime expectations from stakeholders, user surveys, and preliminary testing.
+Our goal is to evaluate how well the system aligns with desired reliability, data protection standards, and availability targets under real-world conditions.
+This information will inform future iterations, ensuring our non-functional requirements are realistic and comprehensive in addressing potential challenges.